twisty/PossiblySmartThings/README.md

 If a bulb was already on, it's brightness is set to 100%.

-Then, after a configuarable number of minutes, the switches / lights are restored to the state they were in before this SmartApp turned them on.
+Then, after a configuarable number of minutes, the switches / lights are restored to the state they were in before they were turned on by this SmartApp.